AGRARIAN-Application-Repository/temperature-collector-app/README.md

 # temperature-collector-app

-Agrarian temperature-collector-app Application for the Agrarian ecosystem.
+Agrarian temperature-collector-app Application

 ## Description

-This application provides temperature-collector-app functionality for the Agrarian farming ecosystem.
+This is a simple FastAPI application for the Agrarian ecosystem.

-## Development

-### Local Development
+## Local Development

 ```bash
 # Install dependencies